wosc/webpasswd/README.rst

 This packages provides a web UI for the UNIX ``passwd`` command, e.g. so that SFTP-only user accounts can still change their password.

-WARNING: The passwords are passed in plaintext via popen from the CGI process to the helper process that runs under sudo.
-So maybe don't use this in an adversarial environment where people might spy on your process list or something.

 Usage
 =====